Andrew Warren: Early life, education, and career

 Warren has martial arts training, extensive knowledge of the Middle East, and speaks six Arabic dialects as well as Persian.

 Warren enrolled at Old Dominion University in 1986.
 He earned a Bachelor of Arts summa cum laude at Norfolk State University, graduating in 1993 with a 3.9 GPA.
 He studied history and political science at Indiana University in the summer of 1992, around which time he was spotted by a CIA on-campus agency recruiter.
 From 1994, he spent two summers continuing his Arabic studies at Yarmouk University in Jordan.
 In 1996, he was employed as a language analyst for the National Security Agency before being hired by the CIA.

 Warren's first undercover job was in Kuwait in 1999.
 He left the CIA in 2001, and took a job with Citigroup in New York City a month before the September 11 terrorist attack.
 He received a call from the CIA that day and was back working with the CIA the next day, where he worked in counter-terrorism in New York.
 In 2002, he was deployed to the Middle East, his mission was to collect intelligence.
 He returned to his New York counter-terrorism position in June 2003.
 In 2004, Warren was promoted to second in command of the CIA's Cairo bureau.
 He was stationed in Algeria since 2007 and recalled by the CIA in October 2008.
 He was fired in 2009.

+In an interview in 2013, Warren admitted to participating in the torture of detainees.
+He drank more heavily as he started to question the morality of his actions.